Originally from http://www.kaizou.org/2015/01/linux-libraries/ , it is a super professional article that explain the LD process.

 The linker uses the following search paths to locate required shared libraries:

-• directories specified by -rpath options (more on that later)
+options (more on that later) - directories specified by

-• directories specified in DT_RUNPATH or DT_RPATH of a shared library are searched for shared libraries needed by it
+of a shared library are searched for shared libraries needed by it - default directories, normally

 Solving versioned shared libraries dependencies at runtime